-If you’re ready to take a new step in your recovery, plan a sober vacation over spring break.
+If you’re ready to take a new step in your recovery, plan a sober vacation or sober living over spring break.
 Invite supportive friends and family along, or consider inviting someone from your 12-step group.
 Here are some ideas for sober getaways:

 - Sober vacations.
 If you want your trip planned for you, check out the many sober vacations that are available.
 Sober travel companies plan booze-free spring break trips, such as sober cruises, sober tours and spiritual retreats.
 Simply buy your ticket and enjoy what’s planned for you.